cloudy-sky-software/pulumi-tailscale-native/sdk/dotnet/Tailnet/README.md

-A Pulumi package for creating and managing Tailscale resources.
+A native Pulumi package for creating and managing Tailscale resources.